Children looked after in England including adoptions

 Ministry of Justice statistics: The Ministry of Justice publish quarterly family court figures which include information on public law cases and adoptions.

-Stability Index: The Children's Commissioner publishes the annual Stability Index which is an annual measure of the stability of the lives of children in care.
+Stability Index: The Children's Commissioner published the annual Stability Index (opens in a new tab) which is an annual measure of the stability of the lives of children in care.
+Publication of this information has been taken on by the Department for Education and some information on placement stability has been included in this release.

 Data is collected and published independently by each of the four countries in the UK.
 Although there are similarities between the data collected by the four nations, there are also differences which may be down to different policies and legislation, and differing historical data collections.

-Wales: Statistics on children looked after in Wales, adoptions and outcomes are available for the period up to 31 March 2019 on the Welsh Government website.
+Wales: Statistics on children looked after in Wales, adoptions and outcomes are available for the period up to 31 March 2022 on the Welsh Government website (opens in a new tab).

 1999